-Behaviour expectations are communicated to students: by their core teachers, via the daily announcements, in assemblies, during pod meetings and in our advisory groups called BRICK.
+Behaviour expectations are communicated to students: by their core teachers, via the daily announcements, in assemblies, and during learning community meetings.
 Parents are provided with updates in newsletters, through teacher communications, in special emails or on our website in the announcements section as necessary.
 When students need to take responsibility for harm/damage that they have caused, the discussion between student and adult will always contain reference to expected behaviours, alternative choices the student might have made, and a plan to make things right.
 Parents are also contacted to discuss the issue.